AffineLabs/defi-sdk/README.md

 ### Manual Browser Testing

-Run `yarn start` and simply modify src/frontend/test.ts to have whatever javascript you'd like to try out
+Run `yarn start` and simply modify src/frontend/test.ts to have whatever javascript you'd like to try out.

 ### Unit/Integration tests